Terrazas del Pisque - Ecuador - Anaerobic Natural Mixed Varietals - Espresso

 Arnaud also has hives, and when the trees are in full bloom bees invade the plantation gathering nectar from flower to flower among coffee, lavender and raspberry plants.
 In order to protect his bees, Arnaud does not use any pesticides on his farms and treats his coffee trees using tagetes, lavender and rosemary essential oils, which he produces himself

-Roast dates: We roast our coffee daily!
-All weekly orders are dispatched twice a week Tuesdays & Fridays.
+We roast our coffee Mondays and Wednesdays!
+All weekly orders are dispatched twice a week Tuesdays & Thursdays.
 On all of our coffee bags, we provide you with a roast date.
-To get the best out of our coffee we aim to rest it for 7-14 days after roasting (depending on the type of coffee), this allows for the flavors to open up, offering much more clarity to your cup.
+To get the best out of our coffee, we aim to rest it for 7-14 days after roasting (depending on the type of coffee); this allows for the flavors to open up, offering much more clarity to your cup.